 The Oracle Client versions and operating system platforms that are supported and recommended for working with OMi are identical to the Oracle Server versions and platforms.
-For details, see the Oracle Server requirements table in "Software Requirements" on page 61.
+For details, see Support Matrices for Operations Center products.

-Oracle Client Installation
+Oracle Client installation

 To install the Oracle Client, see the Oracle documentation.